NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

      - bool
      - Whether to add an EOS token at the end of each training example (recommended).

-An example config file can be found at https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/conf/megatron_gpt_prompt_learning_config.yaml
+An example config file for GPT model can be found at https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/conf/megatron_gpt_prompt_learning_config.yaml
+An example config file for T5 model can be found at https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/conf/megatron_t5_prompt_learning.yaml

 Setting New Tasks
 ^^^^^^^^^^^^^^^^^